 The word “relic” comes from the Latin relinquo, literally meaning “I leave” or “I abandon.”
 There are three classes of sacred relics.
 According to the Catholic Education Resource Center, the first class is a part of the saint’s body.
 The second class is a piece of the saint’s clothing or something used by the saint, while the third class is an object touched by a first-class relic.

 Gilot points out that another brief and mysterious reference to the relic appeared in the same history of the Montgomery church several pages later:

-Father Dominikus Baok, Societas Verbi Divini, the current pastor at Saint Anthony's, says he's not been able to determine the origin of the relic either based on his inquiries of long-time congregants but hopes someone can come forward with information.
+Father Dominikus Baok, Societas Verbi Divini, the current pastor at Saint Anthony's, says he's not been able to determine the relic's origin either based on his inquiries of long-time congregants but hopes someone can come forward with information.

-Saint Anthony's Shrine is located a 2764 Midland Trail at Boomer, WV 25031.
+Saint Anthony's Shrine is at 2764 Midland Trail at Boomer, WV 25031.
 Mass at the church is traditionally offered at 11 a.m.
 Sundays.